Habeo ut Dem

 For example, to mark British Science Week, the Science department hosted 70 pupils and staff from four local primary and prep schools, organising a plethora of activities.
 The children participated in ‘hands on’ encounters with animals such as snakes, lizards, tarantulas and chinchillas, learning about the unique features each animal group needs to survive.
 An activity focusing on the composition of gases in the air included learning about the properties of each gas and incorporated various loud experiments.
 A Marble Maze activity encouraged students to work together to solve a speed-based problem.
 The Explorer Dome gave a light show investigating light and colour, with an enlightening display of experiments carried out in a dark dome.
 Other laboratory based activities included making a rainbow in a test tube using acid, alkali and an indicator, and creating an erupting volcano.

 Tudor’s links with the world beyond the school gates is both diverse and far reaching.
-The Old Tudorians’ Association (OTA) maintains associations with former pupils via an extensive calendar of events and printed material.
-Old Tudorians return to speak at careers and gap fairs, offer work experience and mentoring opportunities and are kept abreast of the latest news via Rose (the OTA’s handbag-sized glossy magazine), Facebook, Twitter and regular email correspondence.
-The OTA hosts regular industry networking dinners, socials in London and drinks receptions in university cities enabling the whole Tudor community to unite.
+The Tudorians’ Association maintains associations with former pupils via an extensive calendar of events and printed material.
+Old Tudorians return to speak at careers and gap fairs, offer work experience and mentoring opportunities and are kept abreast of the latest news via Rose (the Association’s annual magazine), Facebook, Twitter and regular email correspondence.
+There are regular industry networking dinners, socials in London and drinks receptions in university cities enabling the whole Tudor community to unite.

-Further afield, Tudor in Four Continents supports charities across four continents – notably the Sparrow Foundation in Johannesburg in South Africa, El Porvenir primary school in San Lorenzo el Cubo in Guatemala, the Ebenezer Living Word Matriculation School in Chennai in India and The Lads and Girls Club in Bolton in Lancashire – offering the girls the chance to make a difference and demonstrate their resilience within communities, countries and continents from their trodden path.
-The chance to engage in such amazing opportunities is much sought after, with members of the lower sixth applying for a place on the trips to offer the charities support.
+Further afield, Tudor in Three Continents supports charities across the continents of Asia, Africa and Europe – notably the Sparrow Foundation in Johannesburg in South Africa, Feeding Dreams Cambodia, in Siem Reap, Cambodia, the HEAL Paradise School, Vijayawada in India and The Lads and Girls Club in Bolton in Lancashire – offering the girls the chance to make a difference and demonstrate their resilience within communities, countries and continents from their trodden path.
+The chance to engage in such amazing opportunities is much sought after, with members of the LVI applying for a place on the trips to offer their support to the charities.